 As hard as it may be, use warm water instead of hot water when you shower or take a bath, and limit your bath to 15 minutes at the most.
 Similarly, when you shower, the less time under the water the better.
 You shouldn't have to wipe the steam off the mirror when you step out, and your bathroom shouldn't feel like a sauna.
 You'll notice that your skin is less dry if you play it safe and limit the time spent in the shower and also change the temperature of the water you use.
-You can even moisturize your skin right in the shower with a product like Le Labo's Shower Oil, ($30.)
+You can even moisturize your skin right in the shower with a product like Le Labo's Shower Oil ($34).

 Try a bath oil.
-A cap full of oil when added to your bath water will leave your skin even more hydrated than before you hopped in, so you may even be able to skip the moisturizer afterwards.
+A cap full of oil, when added to your bathwater, will leave your skin even more hydrated than before you hopped in, so you may even be able to skip the moisturizer afterward.

 - Use a moisturizing shaving gel or cream.
-The $1 bottle at the drug store is likely to leave your skin dry and more susceptible to nicks and bumps.
+The $1 bottle at the drugstore is likely to leave your skin dry and more susceptible to nicks and bumps.

 - Look for a product that offers moisturizing ingredients you recognize, like aloe and essential oils.

+Run out of shaving cream?
 You can always use hair conditioner in a pinch for a close, nick-free shave, but don't make it a habit.

 Pat Dry, Don't Rub Dry